Node-DC/Node-DC-EIS/README_Docker.md

 (If using proxy, please use $docker build -t inodemicroservice -f Dockerfile-node-microservices --build-arg http_proxy=http://proxy_addr:port . )

 #Now create the node-microservice container in the background
-$docker run -it -d -p 3000-3090 --net node-dc-net --name cnodemicroservice inodemicroservice
+$docker run -it -d -p 3000 --net node-dc-net --name cnodemicroservice inodemicroservice

 #Execute the node-microservice container bash for each of the services
 $docker exec -it cnodemicroservice bash
-Go to Node-DC-EIS-microservices/employee_service/config/configuration.js and change db_url from 127.0.0.1 to mongo container's IP.

 Also change the IPs for other services from localhost to node container's IP within the config file

-You can retrieve the mongo container's IP by doing "$docker network inspect node-dc-net Look for cmongo's IPv4 address and put the same in your config file
-Similarly, retrieve the node microservice's IP by doing "$docker network inspect node-dc-net Look for cnodemicroservice's IPv4 address and put the same in your config file

-$npm install (Please use the proxy accordingly)
-$node server.js (You can still run it in monolithic mode by changing the cpu_count to 1 in the config/configuration.js file)

 #Now, spawn a microservice container for each other service and reflect the change in mongo IP
 $docker exec -it cnodemicroservice bash
-$cd Node-DC-EIS-microservices/address_service
-Edit config/configuration.js (from localhost/127.0.0.1 to mongo IP)
-$npm install
-$node server.js (default port: 3001)

-#Repeat the container creation and mongo IP editing for the rest of the services
+#Repeat the container creation for the rest of the services
 family_service, health_service, comp_service,photo_service,db_loader_service

 Building and running the client container